Here we will give an overview of asbestos best practices.

-Asbestos is a category 1 carcinogenic material that is currently the greatest cause of workplace related death due to diseases related to the lung.
+Asbestos is a category 1 carcinogenic material that is currently the greatest cause of workplace-related death due to asbestos diseases related to the lung.
 As there is the potential for serious harm when the material is found in the course of building work, a number of legal requirements are required to be followed by contractors and building owners.

-The Control of Asbestos Regulations of 2012 are the collection of all current rulings regarding work which may be likely to operate near to asbestos sources.
-Under the regulations, licensable work is that where workers are exposed regularly to asbestos at a high level for extended periods or on certain styles of asbestos.
+The Control of Asbestos Regulations of 2012 is the collection of all current rulings regarding work which may be likely to operate near asbestos sources.
+Under regulations, licensable work is where workers are exposed regularly to asbestos at a high level for extended periods or on certain styles of asbestos.
 In order to gain an asbestos removal license, it must be proven that an individual is prepared, committed to continual improvement, demonstrate competence and extensive knowledge of the industry, a willingness to be held accountable and evidence of health and safety schemes.
 These licenses are regularly checked and updated by the Asbestos Licensing Unit.

 After the initial discovery, the licensed asbestos removal company is required to undertake a risk assessment survey.
 This indicates the exact nature of the removal and indicates all aspects of the operation and must be undertaken by a suitably trained individual.
-An extra copy is legally required to be on site at all times, which can be inspected if required.
+An extra copy is legally required to be on-site at all times, which can be inspected if required.
 Once this is complete, workers may begin removal.
-If the asbestos is identified as higher risk, specialised protective equipment is required known as sophisticated respiratory protective equipment (RPE).
+If the asbestos is identified as a higher risk, specialised protective equipment is required known as sophisticated respiratory protective equipment (RPE).
 Materials are then placed in special double-wrapped bags that identify the material as carcinogenic and then taken to a licensed disposal site.